 The immigration judge was not in a good mood.

-Before my client’s removal hearing began, the judge scolded the detention officer.
+Before my client’s removal hearing began, the judge scolded the government attorney.

 As a deportation defense lawyer, it was clear the Immigration and Customs Enforcement war on immigrants was causing administrative problems for the immigration court.